Belgrade school shooting: Investigation

 Kecmanović was placed under the care of the Child and Adolescent Neurology and Psychiatry Clinic, a psychiatric hospital in Belgrade.
 After the Military Medical Academy had administered a drug test, he was – according to his father's attorney Irina Borović – found not to have been under the influence of psychoactive drugs.
 The judgment to keep the minor in the mental health institution is subject to periodic revision – conditionally pending parental consent (not as a strict requirement).
 As of 8 May, his mother granted permission.
 On 1 June, following an extraordinary school inspection, the government reported no school bullying against him.
 The Ministry of Internal Affairs reported that Kecmanović is under 24-hour police surveillance and any possibility of his escape from the clinic is impossible.

 A few days after the shooting, Kecmanović's phone was sent for forensic examination in order to obtain new information.
 Kecmanović asked the staff of the psychiatric clinic where he is detained to give him a phone in order to communicate with his close online friend Luka Lekić.

 On 23 May, the Higher Public Prosecutor's Office in Belgrade launched an investigation into the responsibility of the Partizan Practical Shooting Club, where Kecmanović allegedly practiced shooting with his father.
 The club's president Ratko Ivanović, however, claimed the younger Kecmanović had never practiced shooting at the club.
 Ivanović stated that while Kosta had joined his father on several occasions at the club, he had never entered the shooting range.

 On 29 May, the Kecmanović's nanny was questioned by the police, where she told in detail everything she knew about his upbringing and habits.
 The school's psychologist and pedagogue were also questioned by the police, making in total five who were questioned, including family members and people who had or should have had close contact with him.

+Forensics photos (Note: Taken after First-responders Arrived) were taken at the scene, but under Serbian Law they cannot be released, primarily because doing so would violate strict child protection laws and severely risk triggering a dangerous wave of copycat violence known as the "Werther effect."